-39.A WHT rate of 5% if received by company (other than a partnership) which holds directly at least 10% of the capital of the company paying the dividend.
-10% in all other cases.

-40.Nil rate applies if the beneficial owner is a company (other than a partnership) which holds directly at least 10 per cent of the capital of the company paying the dividends during an uninterrupted period of at least one year (the holding period condition may be satisfied post the date of the dividend payment).
+- 39. A WHT rate of 5% if received by company (other than a partnership) which holds directly at least 10% of the capital of the company paying the dividend.
+10% in all other cases. - 40.Nil rate applies if the beneficial owner is a company (other than a partnership) which holds directly at least 10 per cent of the capital of the company paying the dividends during an uninterrupted period of at least one year (the holding period condition may be satisfied post the date of the dividend payment).
 Nil rate also applies if the beneficial owner is a pension fund or other similar institution or relates to the Government of Cyprus or Switzerland.
-15% in all other cases.

-41.A protocol to the treaty entered into force on 18 September 2015 but may apply retrospectively.
+15% in all other cases. - 41.
+A protocol to the treaty entered into force on 18 September 2015 but may apply retrospectively.
 5% WHT rate applies if the beneficial owner is a company which holds at least 10% of the capital of the company paying the dividend.
-10% in all other cases.

-42.Nil applies if the payer is a company that is a resident in Latvia and the beneficial owner of the income is a company (other than partnership) that is a resident in Cyprus.
-10% rate applies for all other cases (except for certain governmental interest).

-43.Nil applies if the payer is a company that is a resident in Latvia and the beneficial owner of the income is a company (other than partnership) that is a resident in Cyprus.
-5% rate applies for all other cases.

-44. Nil if paid to a government or any other institution agreed upon between the two States.
+10% in all other cases. - 42.Nil applies if the payer is a company that is a resident in Latvia and the beneficial owner of the income is a company (other than partnership) that is a resident in Cyprus.
+10% rate applies for all other cases (except for certain governmental interest). - 43.Nil applies if the payer is a company that is a resident in Latvia and the beneficial owner of the income is a company (other than partnership) that is a resident in Cyprus.
+5% rate applies for all other cases. - 44.Nil if paid to a government or any other institution agreed upon between the two States.
 Prior to 1 April 2017, nil rate also applies if paid to a bank or financial institution.
-10% WHT rate applies in all other cases.

-45.The WHT rate of 5% applies if the beneficial owner of the dividends holds directly at least 25% of the capital of the company paying the dividends.
+10% WHT rate applies in all other cases. - 45.The WHT rate of 5% applies if the beneficial owner of the dividends holds directly at least 25% of the capital of the company paying the dividends.

-46. The treaty/treaty amendments is/are effective as from 1 January 2019.

-47.Nil applies if the beneficial owner (other than a partnership) holds directly at least 10% of the capital of the company paying the dividends.5% WHT rate applies for all other cases.
+46.Nil applies if the beneficial owner (other than a partnership) holds directly at least 10% of the capital of the company paying the dividends.
+5% WHT rate applies for all other cases.

-- 48. The old treaty (1974) applies up to 31 March 2019 for corporation tax and up to 5 April 2019 for income tax/capital gains tax in the UK.
-The new treaty (2018) applies after these dates. - 49.A WHT rate of 15% applies to dividends paid out of income (including gains) derived directly or indirectly from immovable property by an investment vehicle which distributes most of its income annually and whose income from such immovable property is exempt from tax, except for cases where the beneficial owner of the dividend is a pension scheme established in Cyprus.
-Nil rate applies in all other cases
+47.A WHT rate of 15% applies to dividends paid out of income (including gains) 1 derived directly or indirectly from immovable property by an investment vehicle which distributes most of its income annually and whose income from such immovable property is exempt from tax, except for cases where the beneficial owner of the dividend is a pension scheme established in Cyprus.
+Nil rate applies 6 in all other cases.

-50. The treaty is effective as from 1 January 2020
+48. The treaty is effective as from 1 January 2020

-51. 0% WHT rate applies to payments of dividends if the recipient is a company (other than partnership) that directly or indirectly holds at least 25% of the capital of the payer company.
+49.A 0% WHT rate applies to payments of dividends if the recipient is a company (other than partnership) that directly or indirectly holds at least 25% of the capital of the payer company.
 5% WHT applies in all other cases.

-52.5% WHT rate applies on payments for the use of, or the right to use. industrial, commercial or scientific equipment.
-A rate of 8% applies in all other cases
+50.5% WHT rate applies on payments for the use of, or the right to use, industrial, commercial or scientific equipment.
+A WHT rate of 8% applies in all other cases.